BioContainers/edu/series/101/60_biocontainers-registry.md

 {% alert info %}

-Depending on the container provider, the registry will show the original `DockerFile` provided by the developer or it will provide the `Yaml` (see example) configuration file for the `DockerFile free` containers.
+Depending on the container provider, the registry will show the original `Dockerfile` provided by the developer or it will provide the `Yaml` (see example) configuration file for the `Dockerfile free` containers.

 {% endalert %}